karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 I personally find this example very cool.
 JS has the arrow function expression introduced in ES6, which is very handy if we want to create a callback inline.
 An alternative in Python is the `lambda` expression.
 Here we write the code in JS way and take advantage of chains of promises.
 The `resp.json()` function converts the response body into an object that we can then access from Python.
 This also enables us to handle rejections.

-However, since 0.17, it integrates the implementation of `await` for [JsProxy](https://pyodide.org/en/stable/usage/api/python-api/ffi.html#pyodide.ffi.JsProxy).
-So when JS returns a `Promise`, it converts it to `Future` in Python, which allows us to use `await`, but this object has no `then/catch/finally` attributes and hence it is no longer possible to build chains like in older versions.
+However, since [v0.17](https://pyodide.org/en/stable/project/release-notes/v0.17.0.html#release-notes), it integrates the implementation of `await` for [JsProxy](https://pyodide.org/en/stable/usage/api/python-api/ffi.html#pyodide.ffi.JsProxy).
+So when JS returns a `Promise`, it converts it to `Future` in Python, which allows us to use `await`, but this object has no `then/catch/finally` attributes, and hence it is no longer possible to build chains like in older versions.
 This should be [fixed](https://github.com/pyodide/pyodide/issues/2923) in the future, but for now, we can use the `await` keyword to wait for the response:

 ```python
 import json